julianLapenna12/robot-summer/README.md

 **Personal Feature Branches:** Branches which team members work on bug fixes, new features, or experimental code for the robot.
 Each branch should be named by the following convention: `initials-type-description`.

-# Crabby: Semi-finalist Robot UBC ENPH Competition
+# Mr Crabs: Semi-finalist Robot UBC ENPH Competition

 ![Mr Crabs Robot](https://github.com/julianLapenna12/robot-summer/blob/production/imgs/im1.png)